National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Adrian Hernandez, MD, MHS – Professor of Medicine at Duke

-School of Medicine, Director of research, quality.
-Outcomes at
+School of Medicine, Director of research, quality, and outcomes at

-Duke Heart.
-Director of Health Services and Outcomes Research at
+Duke Heart, and Director of Health Services and Outcomes Research at

 the Duke Clinical Research Institute (DCRI)